 - do not mow on steep angles

-- do not travel downhill with the gearbox in neutral.
+- never travel downhill with the gearbox in neutral.

 - Always check behind you before you reverse in a ride-on lawnmower – just like when driving a car.
 Scan the surface behind the mower and make sure there are no people, animals or objects before reversing.